TUDB-Labs/TuDB/CONTRIBUTING.md

 Run the following command to run the test suite: `mvn -B clean install test --file pom.xml`.

+## Pre-commit Checks

+We run several checks before every commit automatically with `pre-commit`.
+Install [pre-commit](https://pre-commit.com/) to run the required checks when you commit your changes.

+Once it's installed, run `pre-commit install` to install the hooks that will be run automatically when you `git commit` your changes.
+You can also run it via `pre-commit run` on your changes or `pre-commit run --all` to run the checks on all files.

+If you'd like to uninstall the pre-commit hooks, run `pre-commit uninstall`.

 ## Code Review Guidelines

 Before considering how to contribute code, it’s useful to understand how code is reviewed, and why changes may be rejected.